 Plates arrived from a deep freeze mounted with rocks, sea urchin snow and tiny raw shrimp swimming in a primordial ooze of foraged greenery, a sight that bordered on Land of the Lost kitsch but tasted unironically pure and delicious.

-Scallops, unrecognizable in the form of translucent dried chips, fanned out from barley dyed with watercress.
+Scallops, unrecognizable in the form of translucent dried chips, fanned out from barley dyed green with watercress.

 Eventually they took the flatware away and we ate raw beef with our hands, pinching the meat between wood sorrel leaves and dragging it across the plate and into our mouths.